$275M in 7 Days: Inside the AI Governance Gold Rush

 Here’s what’s striking about this $275 million: every investment fits neatly into a specific layer of the governance stack.

 What’s missing?
 The cross-platform management layer.
 The place where an enterprise can see its entire AI workforce — ServiceNow AI Specialists, Microsoft Copilot agents, Salesforce Agentforce bots, Google Gemini workflows, and the 15 custom agents that IT may or may not know about — in one view.
+This gap is why 93% of companies are still stuck at AI Stage 1 despite years of investment.

 ServiceNow’s own CEO said it best: “Without cross-enterprise workflows, so-called agentic AI is just another one-dimensional chatbot.”